 Start your day by listing your tasks.
 When you’ve listed what needs to be done, determine which tasks take top priority, then work on them.
 Try working on each task until they’re completed and tick them off your list.
 You’ll be surprised at the sense of achievement you’ll feel by ticking off an item, and it’ll motivate you to take on the next task.

 When you get up to work in your home office, take a shower and get dressed.
 You don’t have to wear a tie or business attire, but at least wear something professional-looking.
 Doing the morning ritual of dressing up for work helps put your mind into a more professional mindset.
 This will also program your mind to focus on using your time for work as long as you’re dressed.
 It also helps that you won’t be caught in your bathrobe if your client or colleagues suddenly make a video call.
+A live video chat is vital to ensure proper communications with colleagues and clients so that the business can continue to stay thriving and building business.
+Therefore, showing up prepared is still as equally as important at home as it is in the office.

 Design Your Workstation for Work